rugbyprof/3013-Algorithms/Lectures/L06/README.md

 **Right-Left Rotiation (RL) or "Double right"**

-A double right rotation, or right-left rotation, or simply RL, is a rotation that must be performed when attempting to balance a tree which has a left subtree, that is right heavy.
+A `double right rotation`, or `right-left rotation`, or simply `RL`, is a rotation that must be performed when attempting to balance a tree which has a left subtree, that is right heavy.
 This is a mirror operation of what was illustrated in the section on Left-Right Rotations, or double left rotations.
 Let's look at an example of a situation where we need to perform a Right-Left rotation.